aerilli/GenomicTools/GenomeCoverage/README.md

 This script:

   1. takes genomic reads input files.fastq
-  2. maps them to the reference genome.fasta, via bwa if Illumina paired-end reads are given or via minimap2 if Oxford Nanopore/PacBio reads file is given
+  2. maps them to the reference genome.fasta, via bwa if Illumina paired-end reads files are given or via minimap2 if Oxford Nanopore/PacBio reads file is given
   3. assesses genome coverage, using bedtools
   4. outputs a .genomecoverage file